Part 2 – What Personal Branding Is and Is NOT

 Define and differentiate the unique promise of value you offer your target market, over others competing against you.

-Likewise, a brand-reinforcing, interview-generating resume is all about differentiating your value to the employers you’re targeting over everyone else competing for the same job(s).
+Likewise, a brand-reinforcing, interview-generating resume is all about differentiating your value to the employers you’re targeting over everyone else competing for the same kinds of jobs.

 First, you need to understand that today’s executive resume is not a career history.
 It is a personal marketing document designed to sell you to employers.